Red Wine vs Beer

 4. Are Red Wines healthier than Beers?

-Red Wines are packed full of antioxidants and contain other health benefits, such as reducing heart disease risk, while Beers generally offer fewer health benefits due to their lower antioxidant levels and higher calorie count.
+Red Wines are packed full of antioxidants and contain other health benefits, such as reducing heart disease risk.
+At the same time, Beers generally offer fewer health benefits due to their lower antioxidant levels and higher calorie count.

 5. Is Red Wine better with certain foods than Beer?